antonfirsov/docs/2023/09-Sep/system-text-json-v8/system-text-json-v8.md

 ### Combining source generators

-The [contract customization](https://learn.microsoft.com/dotnet/standard/serialization/system-text-json/custom-contracts) feature was added in .NET 7 and added support for chaining source generators by means of the `JsonTypeInfoResolver.Combine` method.
+The [contract customization](https://learn.microsoft.com/dotnet/standard/serialization/system-text-json/custom-contracts) feature introduced in .NET 7 added support for chaining source generators by means of the `JsonTypeInfoResolver.Combine` method.
 This makes it possible to combine contracts from multiple source generated contexts inside a single `JsonSerializerOptions` instance:

 ```csharp
 var options = new JsonSerializerOptions